NudistBeaaach/Chained-CFG-obfuscation-pass/README.md

 * You can then emit the LLVM IR from the source code you want with ```clang -O0 -S -emit-llvm input.c -o output.ll```.
 * build the pass with cmake -DLT_LLVM_INSTALL_DIR=<installation dir of LLVM> <where you want your pass.so to be created>
 * run the pass with ```path/to/llvm/bin/opt -load-pass-plugin /build/folder/libPassTheFishe.so -passes=Pass-Fishe -O0 input.ll -o output.ll```.
-Note that if you want to use the legacy pass manager you will need to change the pass implementation and registration in ```Pass/Pass.h``` file.
+* Note that if you want to use the legacy pass manager you will need to change the pass implementation and registration in the ```Pass/Pass.h``` file check this [link](https://llvm.org/docs/WritingAnLLVMPass.html) to see how the legacy PM works.

 ## What to do next?
 * This CFG flattening is an intra-basic block obfuscation thus merging this pass with CFG flattening on other levels would be really hard to lift/deobfuscate: